Saudi prince's White House visit continues Kushner courtship

 Also of note is the Saudi role in the every-worsening civil war in Yemen, which has sparked a response from a bipartisan group of lawmakers who have called for an end to US support for the Saudi-backed coalition who are fighting Iranian-backed Houthis in the country.

-Tuesday's visit is not the first time bin Salman has visited the White House.
+Tuesday's visit is not the first time MBS has visited the White House.

 He met with Trump, Kushner and other aides on March 2017, when the group had lunch in the White House's State Dining Room.
 That relationship grew months later when Trump made his first foreign trip to Saudi Arabia, where the President was greeted with opulent pomp-and-circumstance for a series of meetings with Muslim leaders, including King Salman.